Jeswin-8801/Obsidian-Notes/Tech Notes/01 - Python Scripting and Automation/Core Python Syntax/Notes/List Compressions.md

 ##### The Walrus Operator `:=`

-- Say you need to make ten requests to an `API` that will return temperature data (returns a random number in this case).
+- Say you need to make twenty requests to an `API` that will return temperature data (returns a random number in this case).
 You only want to return results that are greater than 100 degrees.
 ```python
 >>> import random
 >>> def get_weather_data():